Trader Joe's Monument Sign in Chattanooga, Tennessee

-For many the term vinyl may evoke music records and LPs; however, for those of us in the sign industry when we think of vinyl we think of all the uses for the malleable plastic that is vinyl.
-That can include everything from window applications, sign faces, awnings, and more!
-Vinyl’s versatility is why its presence seems nearly ubiquitoss in our industry.
-In this blog we discuss how vinyl came to be, why it’s so popular, and we’ll highlight its many uses in the signage industry.
+For many, the term vinyl may evoke music records and LPs; however, for those of us in the sign industry, vinyl brings to mind all the versatile applications of this malleable plastic.
+This can include everything from window graphics and sign faces to awnings and more.
+Vinyl’s adaptability makes it nearly ubiquitous in the signage world.
+In this blog, we discuss vinyl’s history, its popularity, and highlight its many uses in the sign industry.

 What is Vinyl?